anbecker/codex_test/README.md

 ```

 The perfect rhyme search starts at the final stressed syllable of each pronunciation for the target word.
 The vowel and coda of that syllable must match, and every subsequent syllable (including onsets) must match exactly, yielding textbook perfect rhymes.
+Use `--all` to disable the per-pronunciation limit and show every matching word.

 ## Inspecting individual entries